kristenvaccaro/interaction-design/assignments.md

 # Assignments

-There will be five forms of assessment over the quarter: active participation in design studios (20%), weekly design assignments (25%), coding assignments (20%), quizzes (10%), and a final exam (25%).
+There will be five forms of assessment over the quarter: active participation in lectures & design studios (20%), a portfolio design project (10%), coding assignments (10%), and three exams (two midterms & one final: 60%).
 All deadlines are given in PT.

 ## Attendance  & Active Participation